hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `sku` - (Optional) Specifies the SKU of the image used to create the virtual machines.

 * `version` - (Optional) Specifies the version of the image used to create the virtual machines.

+---

+A `spot_restore` block supports the following:

+* `enabled` - (Optional) Should the Spot-Try-Restore feature be enabled?
+The Spot-Try-Restore feature will attempt to automatically restore the evicted Spot Virtual Machine Scale Set VM instances opportunistically based on capacity availability and pricing constraints.
+Possible values are `true` or `false`.
+Defaults to `false`.
+Changing this forces a new resource to be created.

+* `timeout` - (Optional) The length of time that the Virtual Machine Scale Set should attempt to restore the Spot VM instances which have been evicted.
+The time duration should be between `15` minutes and `120` minutes (inclusive).
+The time duration should be specified in the ISO 8601 format.
+Defaults to `90` minutes (e.g. `PT1H30M`).
+Changing this forces a new resource to be created.

+---

 ## Attributes Reference